mjmdavis/mjmdavis.github.io/_posts/2017-04-29-how-your-map-is-a-lie.markdown

 <globe-map width='740' height='740' projections='["Mercator"]'></globe-map>

 So, the whole world is visible :).
-Wow, Greenland looks relaly big though, and what's the gigantic land mass at the bottom?
+Wow, Greenland looks really big though, and what's the gigantic land mass at the bottom?
 Let's put a globe next to it.

 <div>
 <globe-map projections='["Orthographic"]' config='{"rotation":{"enabled":true, "ui_enabled":true}}' width='360' ></globe-map>